Divine Mercy Homily

 He wants, more than anything, to forgive our sins.

 Yet - many do not go to regular confession.

 And some estimates state that only 20% even fulfill the Catholic obligation of yearly confession.

 Why is it that so many don’t take advantage of the healing Sacrament of Confession?

 If we are one of these people, maybe this is a question we should ask ourselves and pray about?

 Jesus said that it was because of his love and mercy for us that he gave us the Sacrament of Confession.

-In confession, our sins are forgiven, for all who believe and are truly contrite, that is our catholic belief.
+In conclusion of today’s message let us remember that in confession, our sins are forgiven for all who believe and are truly contrite, that is our Catholic belief.

-Accept Christ's mercy into your lives, (Especially Today / Tomorrow) of all days.
+Why don’t we all choose to Accept Christ's Mercy into our lives, (Especially Today) of all days.

 · Let’s all vow to accept his forgiveness,